qferre/autodrone/README.md

 First, Blender must be installed, using `sudo snap install blender --classic`

-Also pip install djitellopy networkx numpy
+Also pip install requirements for the Blender python interpreted, since that's the interpreter we will use

 ## How to use